 Corner accent triangles, fussy cut from a strong graphic print, counter balance the black and white crispness of the appliqué.
 We used a print from our scrap stash.

 Soft pom pom trim adds a touch of understated fashion fun.
 You’ll notice the poms are a charcoal gray rather than a true black.
 This softens the sharp contrast of a black and white palette.

 A corner pattern is also offered as a free download to help achieve a precise fussy cut for all eight accents.
 As mentioned above, templates are also offered for the front/back “Oui” and “Non” appliqués.

 Of course, you could pick a bold font and generate your own word pairing, perhaps Bonjour and Au Revoir (Hello/Goodbye) or Pour Vous and Pour Moi (For You/For Me).
 Flip the pillow each day for a new message!

 Our pillow finishes at approximately 16″ x 16″, excluding the poms, and is designed with a loose fit to allow a “karate-choppable” softness.

 Sewing Tools You Need

-- Satin Stitch foot (optional but great for appliqué)
+- Satin Stitch foot; optional but good for appliqué